meta-llama/llama-stack/docs/cli_reference.md

 ```

 As you can see above, each “spec” details the “providers” that make up that spec.
-For eg. The inline uses the “meta-reference” provider for inference while the ollama-inline relies on a different provider ( ollama ) for inference.
+For eg. The `local` spec uses the “meta-reference” provider for inference while the `local-ollama` spec relies on a different provider ( ollama ) for inference.

-Lets install the fully local implementation of the llama-stack – named `inline` above.
+Lets install the fully local implementation of the llama-stack – named `local` above.

 To install a distro, we run a simple command providing 2 inputs –
 - **Spec Id** of the distribution that we want to install ( as obtained from the list command )
 - A **Name** by which this installation will be known locally.

 ```
-llama distribution install --spec inline --name inline_llama_8b
+llama distribution install --spec local --name local_llama_8b
 ```

 This will create a new conda environment (name can be passed optionally) and install dependencies (via pip) as required by the distro.